bomonike/bomonike.github.io/aws-onboarding.md

 1. IAM accounts are created with permissions specific to what other groups do.
 1. The HR (Human Resources) department maintains a list of people, their roles, and what parts of the system each is allowed use.

+   Each IAM Role is an identity that a trusted user or service temporarily "assume" to get a specific set of permissions to take specific actions on specified resources.

+   Each User Group is just a collection of IAM users that all need the same permissions.

+   When a Policy File is attached to a group, every user in that group automatically gets permissions defined in the policy.

 1. Production data is created and updated by
 1. End Users.